Azerbaijan discloses number of COVID-19 vaccine doses administered in a day | News.az

 - Society

-Azerbaijan has administered a total of 1,909 COVID-19 vaccine doses in the last 24 hours, the Operational Headquarters under the Cabinet of Ministers told News.Az on Thursday.
+Azerbaijan has administered three COVID-19 vaccine doses in the last 24 hours, the Operational Headquarters under the Cabinet of Ministers told News.Az on Monday.

 Azerbaijan has administered more than 13.7 million doses of COVID-19 vaccines since it launched an immunization drive in January 2021.